-Signing up for ITV’s I’m A Celebrity… Get Me Out Of Here is certainly a step into the unknown for most celebrities, but one thing they do know is that all those things they might have been hiding from the world – from hairy backs to hair loss
+Signing up for ITV’s I’m A Celebrity… Get Me Out Of Here is certainly a step into the unknown for most celebrities, but one thing they do know is that all those things they might have been hiding from the world from hairy backs to hair loss

 For Homes Under The Hammer presenter Martin Roberts, the one thing he didn’t want was for people see him with a large bald spot on top of his head when he wandered around camp or was summoned for a Bushtucker Trial.
 Having been affected by the genetic hair loss condition Male Pattern Baldness

 Not the first transplant

 about another transplant that he had back in 2013.
 That one was said to have cost him around £12,000, and he told the Sun newspaper at the time that he was thrilled with the results because dealing with his thinning crown

 ” he is quoted as saying on both Yahoo! and in Metro.
 The Daily Mirror reports that Roberts, who is 53, spent £6,000 on an FUE

 " he said before jetting off to Australia.
 "Hair transplants are just about the only vanity treatment that I think most men would consider.
-The loss of hair really can affect your self-esteem.”
+The loss of hair really can affect your self-esteem.

 Roberts said that he understands men’s unease about having a transplant because “you think it questions your manliness, or whatever.

-One of the reasons why not is the cost: there is no getting around the high price tag that comes with a this type of surgery – unless you consider medical tourism.
+One of the reasons why not is the cost: there is no getting around the high price tag that comes with a this type of surgery unless you consider medical tourism.
 Turkey, for instance, is something of a hair transplant hotspot

-Furthermore, the procedure – as Roberts says – is not exactly pleasant.
+Furthermore, the procedure as Roberts says is not exactly pleasant.
 This is because the surgeon physically extracts hair follicles from areas of the head where hair is abundant and then implants them where they are needed.
 Typically, they do this thousands of times, often in an operation lasting eight hours or more.
 Fashion designer Marc Jacobs

-A third reason that hair restoration surgery isn’t for everyone is that some men are “too far gone” – thinning out the more abundant hair to fill in the gaps where it is needed would lead to an unsatisfactory end result, where the whole head of hair appears to be generally rather thin.
+A third reason that hair restoration surgery isn’t for everyone is that some men are “too far gone” thinning out the more abundant hair to fill in the gaps where it is needed would lead to an unsatisfactory end result, where the whole head of hair appears to be generally rather thin.
 The donor hair may not be of the necessary quality for another transplant to be feasible either, with 'over-harvesting

 Hair loss treatment instead

-In fact, men who undergo a hair transplant are often advised to try this type of pharmaceutical treatment course for at least six months before the operation, in order to give doctors more to work with.
-They also need to continue with this treatment after the procedure because restoration surgery doesn’t address the reason that hair was falling out in the first place.
+Men who undergo a hair transplant are often advised to try this type of pharmaceutical treatment course for at least six months before the operation, in order to give doctors more to work with.
+They also need to continue with this treatment after the procedure because hair restoration surgery doesn’t address the reason that hair was falling out in the first place.
 Without intervention, the original hairs around the top of the head and hairline, surrounding the new grafts, are just as likely to thin and fall out as the ones that have been replaced.